-Please also note that the writer of this article has not tested these products.
-All information in this article is research-based, and we do not intend to recommend certain products over others.
+Please note that the writer of this article has not tried these products.
+All information presented is purely research-based and correct at the time of publication.

 The Upright GO is a strapless device that attaches to the upper back.
-It comes with a free smartphone app that allows people to generate a personalized training program with daily goals to improve posture.
+It comes with a free smartphone app that allows people to generate a customized training program with daily goals to improve posture.

 After a person has reached their daily goals, they can switch off these vibrations.
 This allows the device to continue recording posture without reminding the person to correct themselves.

 The ComfyBrace Posture Corrector is a traditional brace that helps relieve chronic back pain.
 The manufacturer states that the brace takes pressure off of key areas, thereby reducing back, neck, shoulder, and clavicle pain.

 This product fits people with chest sizes 30–43 inches (in) and works over or under most items of clothing.
 The manufacturer recommends wearing the brace for 5–10 minutes per day at first before starting to wear it for 1–2 hours at a time.

 Best for improving muscle memory: FY Posture Corrector

 - Pros: fits a range of chest sizes

 - Cons: some reviewers state the fastenings are not secure

 The FY Posture Corrector is a universal back brace that fits chest sizes 25–50 in.
 This medical grade lightweight clavicle brace helps prevent hunching and slouching and may improve scoliosis.
 The brace works by pushing back the shoulders and aligning the spine.